 If you receive an excess concessional or nonconcessional contribution determination from the ATO, you should not elect for amounts to be released from TAL Super.
 TAL Super is unable to process a release authority from the ATO because you will not have an accumulation interest in TAL Super.
-In these circumstances if you require an amount to be released, you should nominate another superannuation fund in which you have a sufficient accumulation interest to make the release from.
+In these circumstances if you require an amount to be released, you should nominate another superannuation fund in which you have a sufficient account balance to make the release from.

-If your income is less than \$57,016 (for the 2022/2023 financial year), you may also benefit from government co-contributions if you make a personal after tax (non-concessional) contribution to your superannuation.
+Depending on your income you may also benefit from government co-contributions if you make a nonconcessional contribution to your superannuation.
+The government co-contribution is a payment made by the Federal Government to the superannuation account of eligible members who make non-concessional contributions.

-The government co-contribution is a payment made by the Federal Government to the superannuation account of eligible members who make personal nonconcessional contributions.
-For more information contact your financial adviser or the Australian Tax Office (ATO) Superannuation Infoline on 13 10 20.
+For more information about contributions, including the caps that apply each year and how contributions are counted towards the caps, as well as how government co-contributions work, please contact your financial adviser or go to www.ato.gov.au.